 Glass was named U.S. head of small- and mid-cap value equities for Deutsche Asset & Wealth Management on Aug.
 5. He will be supported by two new hires: Richard Hanlon, who founded and managed Glenville Capital Management for the past six years, and Mary Schafer, who worked at Morgan Stanley and Lockwell Investments alongside Glass.

-Morningstar Fund Analysts does not own shares in any of the securities mentioned above.
+Morningstar Fund Analysts does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.